migtools/mig-operator/docs/usage/ReplicationRepository.md

 For Azure, the following configuration options are exposed:

 - **Repository name**
-  - *Todo: description*
+  - Name for this replication repository in the CAM UI
 - **Azure resource group**
-  - *Todo: description*
+  - Resource Group of Azure Blob Storage Container to be used
 - **Azure storage account name**
-  - *Todo: description*
+  - Storage Account name containing Azure Blob Storage Container
 - **Azure credentials - INI file contents**
-  - *Todo: description*
+  - INI blob for authenticating access to Azure Blob Storage Container
-  - Refer to ObjectStorage.md for details on obtaining this value.
+  - Refer to [ObjectStorage.md](./ObjectStorage.md) for details on obtaining this value